Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Efficient Deflation Approaches for the Sampled JPAC Problem

 Combining \eqref{alpha1} and \eqref{alpha2}, we propose to choose the parameter $\alpha$ in \eqref{relax} according to

 where $c_1, c_2\in (0,\, 1)$ are two constants.

-\emph{Link Removal Strategy.} The solution of problem \eqref{relax} can be used to guide the link removal process.
+{}{\emph{Link Removal Strategy.} The solution of problem \eqref{relax} can be used to guide the link removal process.
 In particular, by solving \eqref{relax} with $\alpha$ given in \eqref{optalpha}, we know whether all links in the network can be simultaneously supported by simply checking if its solution $\bar\bq$ satisfies $\bA\bar\bq\geq\bc$.
-Furthermore, if all links in the network can not be simultaneously supported, we need to remove at least one link from the network.
-In particular, picking the worst sampled channel index $\bar n_k=\arg\max\left\{\bc_k-\bA_k\bar\bq\right\}$ and letting $\bar q^e_k=\max\left\{\bc_k-\bA_k\bar\bq\right\}$ for $k\in\K,$ we {may} remove the link with the largest interference plus noise footprint\cite{convex_approximation}
+Furthermore, if all links in the network cannot be simultaneously supported, we need to remove at least one link from the network.
+In particular, picking the worst sampled channel index $\bar n_k=\arg\max\left\{\bc_k-\bA_k\bar\bq\right\}$, we remove the link with the largest interference plus noise footprint